Yelp/elastalert/docs/source/ruletypes.rst

 will be used directly.

-``hive_observable_data_mapping``: If needed, matched data fields can be mapped to TheHive observable types using the same syntax as ``tags``, described above.
-The algorithm used to populate the observable value is also the same, including the behaviour for aggregated alerts.
+``hive_observable_data_mapping``: If needed, matched data fields can be mapped to TheHive observable types using the same syntax as ``customFields``, described above.
+The algorithm used to populate the observable value is similar to the one used to populate the ``tags``, including the behaviour for aggregated alerts.
+The tlp, message and tags fields are optionnal for each observable and will be field with a default value if not used.

 ``hive_proxies``: Proxy configuration.